CDCgov/dibbs-vm/docs/vm-docs/docs/AWS/08-AWS-VM-CLI-Ops-Instructions.md

 ## Initial AWS CLI Setup

-This guide assumes you're using the AWS CLI and that it's already set up and configured to run against your desired AWS account.
+This guide assumes you're using the AWS CLI and that it's already set up and configured to run against your AWS account.
 If you need assistance setting that up, please see the official AWS docs.

 [Official AWS CLI getting started docs](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html)